khanahmedm/scala-spark-container/README.md

 Scala code runner version 2.11.12
 Java openjdk version 11.0.16
 Apache Spark version 3.2.1
-Scala in spark is version 2.12.15
+version of Scala in Spark distribution is 2.12.15

 # Docker image can be built using the below command: